 Description 4,11,23,59,340

 White horehound is a perennial subshrub, usually 1-2 feet (30 – 60 cm) tall.
 A member of the mint family, horehound has many of the mint family characteristics: square stems, paired leaves, bilateral flowers in dense whirls along the stem.
-Stems and foliage of horehound may be covered with long, white woolly hairs that often give the plant a characteristic bright, silver-blue color.
-In addition to the long white hairs, small, sessile, glandular hairs are present, hard to find beneath the more prominent wool.
+Stems and foliage of horehound may be covered with long, white woolly hairs that give the plant a characteristic bright, silver-green color.
+In addition to the long white hairs, small glandular hairs are present, hard to find beneath the more prominent wool.
 These smaller hairs secrete a bitter -tasting substance, which, unlike secretions of most mints, lacks a pungent odor.

 Leaves of horehound are rounded, 0.5-1.5 inches (1.2-6 cm) long, with a short petiole; margins are coarsely toothed (crenate); leaf veins are strong raised on the lower surface and deeply sunken on the upper, giving the surface an unusual cobblestone texture.
 Leaves may be lost under summer drought stress

 Flowers occur in distinct, dense whirls – like beads – along the stem, each whirl consists of up to 75 flowers and is subtended by two leaf-like bracts.
 A flower is generally less than ¼ inch (0.5 cm) long.
-The small calyx is ten-lobed, each lobe with a sharp, recurved hook.
+The small calyx is ten-lobed, each lobe ending with a sharp, recurved hook.
 The white flower is bilateral, with five petals joined into two lips.
 Two upper petals are united at the base and form the upper lip, which is elongated and erect (like rabbit ears).
 Three petals form the lower lip which has one large central lobe, that may be further lobed, and two smaller lateral lobes.
-There are four stamens fused to the top of the corolla tube, and one superior four-lobed pistil with a white stigma with two unequal branches.
+There are four stamens fused to the top of the corolla tube, and one superior four-lobed ovary with a white stigma with two unequal branches.
 Flowers occur mainly in spring and summer, but under good conditions may occur any time.

 Distribution